Dona Bailey

 Dona Bailey (born 1955) is an American video game programmer and educator.
-Bailey, along with Ed Logg in 1981, developed Atari, Inc.'s arcade video game Centipede.
+Bailey, along with Ed Logg, developed Atari, Inc.'s 1981 arcade video game Centipede.

 Early life and education

 Dona Bailey was born in 1955 in Little Rock, Arkansas.
 She graduated high school early and started attending the University of Arkansas at Little Rock at the age of 16.
-She accelerated her education by taking classes year-round and in the summer, and by the age of 19, she graduated with a bachelor's degree in Psychology with three minors in English, Math and Biology.
-She continued her education further by earning a master's degree in Math.
+She accelerated her education by taking classes year-round, and by the age of 19, she graduated with a bachelor's degree in Psychology with three minors in English, Math and Biology.
+She continued her education by earning a master's degree in Math.

 Career

-As a young programmer, Bailey was hired by General Motors in 1978 and trained in assembly language programming.
+Bailey was hired by General Motors as a programmer in 1978 and trained in 6502 assembly language programming.
 She worked there for two years on displays, and microprocessor-based cruise control systems.
 Bailey's first exposure to video games came from when she first heard the song "Space Invader" by The Pretenders.
 A friend told her the song was inspired by the arcade video game Space Invaders.
 After becoming interested in what a video game was, her friend took her to a nearby bar which had a Space Invaders arcade cabinet.
 Bailey noticed that the display on Space Invaders resembled the display she worked with on the Cadillac at GM.
 She later found out that Atari was using the same microprocessor in its games.
 This inspired her to leave GM and move to Sunnyvale, California with the intention of working for Atari.